 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
-It is a three year plan and this plan was updated in the second year.
+It is a three year plan and this plan was updated for the final year.